asyncutils.console#

 showtraceback() None[source]#

 Display the formatted traceback of the exception being handled.
-If there was no exception, do nothing (this differs from the superclass behaviour).
+If there was no exception, do nothing.

 write_special(msg: str) None[source]#